 Voting papers should not be collected from electors by candidates or their assistants.
-Each elector is required to post or deliver his or her own voting paper to the Electoral Officer or official voting boxes located around Wellington City.
+Each elector is required to post or deliver their own voting paper to the Electoral Officer or official voting boxes located around Wellington City.

-Candidates can use official titles in their campaigning material, i.e. Dr, OMNZ, CMNZ, Sir, Madam etc. but these are not permitted on the voting papers.
+Candidates can use official titles in their campaigning material, ie Dr, OMNZ, CMNZ, Sir, Madam etc. but these are not permitted on the voting papers.

 Candidates should not display completed voting papers on any media channels as this could be construed as an offence under section 122 (1) (b) of the LEA of attempting to interfere or influence voters.
-Candidates should not display completed voting papers on social media channels or any other form of election signage or publications etc.
+Candidates should not display completed voting papers on social media channels or any other form of election signage or publications.